From April 2023 to November 2024 one or two weekend a month

 Demo: blood draw and monitor set up

-・ Evaluation of patient’s overall medical status pre-surgery and office emergency (BLS)
+・ Evaluation of patient’s overall medical status pre-surgery and office

 IV sedation.